ta0kira/zeolite/README.md

 ### Source Files

-There are two distinct types of source file used by the Zeolite compiler:
+There are three distinct types of source file used by the Zeolite compiler:

 1. `.0rx`: Implementation files that can contain category declarations, i.e., `concrete`, `@value interface`, `@type interface`, and category definitions,